canbax/GPS-miner/readme.md

   - get only cities or towns that could be a municipality
   - filter out unnecessary columns in the bash script
+  - convert certain names to Turkish alphabet such as "Istanbul" -> "İstanbul"
+  - filter-out all the tr country code names that are not in "turkish_cities.csv"

+## Merge TSV and CSV files

+Run the Python 3 script `merge-data.py`.
+It will do the following steps.

 - merge 2 data files and create a singular TSV file which will be simply the database.
 (Let's name the file as "DB.tsv")

+## Check and ensure data

 - test the DB if it stores all things correctly